 Statistics indicate that the lifespan of an indoor cat is much longer than an outdoor cat.
 On average, an indoor cat lives twelve years but some cats can live for as many as twenty years.
 In comparison, an outdoor cat’s life expectancy is less than five years.

-Outdoor cats face other dangers.
 Dogs and wild animals such as possums and snakes often prey on cats that wander into the wrong territory.
 Australia has the deadliest snakes in the world, and can quite easily kill a cat.
-Cruel and sadistic individuals sometimes kill defenseless cats for sport or pleasure.
+Cruel and sadistic individuals sometimes kill defenceless cats for sport or pleasure.

-Outdoor cats are more prone to becoming lost.
 Less than 5% of cats taken to animal shelters are reclaimed by owners.
 All outdoor cats should wear either safety collars with identifying information.
 However, collars often become lost.
 Microchipping is the only permanent way to identify a cat.
-Theft of animals to be used as lab animals, for the illegal fur trade or in satanic rites is another threat for outdoor cats.

 Australia is one of the leading countries in the world for skin cancer.
 Cats are also susceptible to skin cancer.
 If you allow your cats to free roam, or have them in the safety of an enclosure it is important to be aware of this and offer the cat protection from the sun.
 Many people who build enclosures have a shaded area where the cats can enjoy the outdoors without the constant exposure to the sun.